schulze-paul/schulze-paul/README.md

 #### R&D Engineer and Data Scientist

-Over 3 years of work experience in Simulation modelling in
+3+ years of work experience in Simulation modelling in
  - MATLAB and Simulink
  - Python
  - Java